 Working capital funding with no credit checks do exist, unlike personal loans with personal guarantee, but the product offerings are limited to short-term funding, business cash advance, and invoice factoring.
 It is an urban myth that you can get a credit card without personal or business credit and without the owner’s personal credit score being checked.

 When searching for business loans with no credit check, many websites provide bad advice and misinformation to small businesses about what small business loans genuinely have no credit review.
 So it’s best practice to be careful and ask questions upfront of the lender or originator.

-What Are the Reasons for Business Owners Not Wanting a Credit Check?
+Reasons for Business Owners Not Wanting a Credit Check

 There can be only two reasons why a business owner would be searching for a business funding with no credit check, including:

-Why Does a Small Business Lender Check Personal Credit and Not Just Business Credit Score?
+Why Does a Small Business Lender Also Check Personal Credit?

 Before we dive into both short-term loans, business cash advances, and other products, let’s discuss why business lenders check the personal credit score of the owner in the first place.
 Many business owners are surprised to know that when they apply for a small business loan, lenders want all of the information of the owner(s) so that they can pull the personal credit of the owner(s).
 The response by business owners is usually, “I was asking for a small business loan, not a personal loan.
 Why do you need to pull my credit as the owner?
 Why can’t you look at my business credit scores?”

 The truth is the owner’s behavior in personal life when it comes to credit and paying bills is quite similar to the way they pay bills in their business life and with business credit.
 Since the business owner is the ultimate decider in what gets paid, it makes sense that looking at that business owner’s credit history says a lot about the owner of the business and the way they handle credit and bills.
 Bad credit will be a challenge.